goauthentik/authentik/website/integrations/services/bookstack/index.md

 The following placeholders will be used:

--   `book.company` is the FQDN of BookStack.
+-   `bookstack.company` is the FQDN of BookStack.
 -   `authentik.company` is the FQDN of authentik.
 -   `METADATAURL` is the URL for the SAML metadata from authentik.